Agency filings affecting this section

-(1) The department bases its decision to rent or purchase durable medical equipment (DME) on the length of time the client needs the equipment.
+(1) The medicaid agency bases its decision to rent or purchase durable medical equipment (DME) on the length of time the client needs the equipment.

-(2) A provider must not bill the department for the rental or purchase of equipment supplied to the provider at no cost by suppliers/manufacturers.
+(2) A provider must not bill the agency for the rental or purchase of equipment supplied to the provider at no cost by suppliers/manufacturers.

-(3) The department purchases new DME equipment only.
+(3) The agency purchases new DME equipment and complex rehabilitation technology (CRT) only.

-(a) A new DME item that is placed with a client initially as a rental item is considered a new item by the department at the time of purchase.
+(a) A new DME item that is placed with a client initially as a rental item is considered a new item by the agency at the time of purchase.

-(b) A used DME item that is placed with a client initially as a rental item must be replaced by the supplier with a new item prior to purchase by the department.
+(b) A used DME item that is placed with a client initially as a rental item must be replaced by the supplier with a new item prior to purchase by the agency.

-(4) The department requires a dispensing provider to ensure the DME rented to a client is:
+(4) The agency requires a dispensing provider to ensure the DME rented to a client is: